tomoarmand/tomoarmand.github.io/README.md

 This project also allows learners to practice web development, specifically with HTML and CSS.

-## Folder Structure

-Here is an overview of the main folders and files in this repository:

 ## Features

 - **About Me Page**: A simple page where learners can introduce themselves.